jenkins-x-plugins/jx-secret-postrenderer/README.md

 Then the results have no secret values in them - so you are free to check in all of that YAML safely into your git repository!

+This also avoids accidentally checking secrets into git.

 We have found [this approach to GitOps to be a massive benefit](https://jenkins-x.io/v3/develop/faq/general/#why-does-jenkins-x-use-helmfile-template) on the [Jenkins X](https://jenkins-x.io/) project - as it makes it super easy to reason about how a particular kubernetes resource has changed over time via git history.